ahnpj/security-operations-workflows/detection-automation-and-log-processing/python-log-parsing-and-threat-detection/workflow-execution.md

 ### Overview

-This section outlines the investigative purpose of the workflow execution, the analytical techniques being exercised, and how Python scripting is used to support security monitoring and incident response tasks.
+The investigative purpose of this workflow execution is to programmatically parse security telemetry using Python in a Linux environment to surface behavioral indicators that would normally drive alert validation and investigative triage in SOC operations.
+This writeup includes the analytical techniques being exercised, and how Python scripting is used to support security monitoring and incident response tasks.

 > **Workflow vs Execution vs Writeup (Terminology Used Here)**
 > - **Workflows** refer to operational tasks such as onboarding telemetry and validating parsing behavior.